Nature and nurture: dogs are individuals

-The truth is that every dog is unique, even within a certain breed, even within a certain home, and even within a certain lineage.
-We can use some of these characteristics and situational factors to make helpful generalizations, but we must accept that every dog is different; that is, at the end of the day our general predictions may be wrong.
+The truth is that every dog is unique, even within a certain breed, even within a certain home, and even within a certain litter.
+We can use predicted characteristics and situational factors to make helpful generalizations, but we must accept that every dog is different — at the end of the day, our predictions may be wrong.

-I’ll use Snort as an anecdote for a moment.
+I’ll use my family’s husky, Snort, as an anecdote for a moment.

 It’s all about the breed

 Snort is a purebred, AKC registered Siberian Husky.
-And yet while she exhibits many traits associated with snow dogs, some are also noticeably absent.
+But while she exhibits many traits associated with snow dogs, some are also noticeably absent.

-She is not, for example, particularly destructive or high energy; while she could readily go further (and we often do), even just a one-mile walk is frequently enough to tire her out for the day.
-She isn’t stubborn or extremely independent.
+She is not, for example, particularly destructive or high energy; while she could readily go longer (and often does), even just a one-mile walk is enough to tire her out for the day.

-She’s a bit shy and not all that outgoing with most strangers.
-She doesn’t exhibit a high prey drive and even comfortably lives with two cats (under supervision to be safe, of course).
+She isn’t “stubborn” or extremely independent.
+She’s a bit shy and not all that outgoing.
+She doesn’t exhibit much prey drive and even comfortably lives with two cats.

 There are other details, but here’s the sum: if I didn’t know without a doubt that Snort is a purebred sibe, I might not believe it.
-She doesn’t match my “perfect” image of her breed… and yet she is, indisputably, 100% Siberian Husky.
+She doesn’t match my “perfect” image of her breed… but she is, undisputably, 100% Siberian Husky.